leeseomin/arte15/README.md

 ### License

-The code is based on Dmitry Ulyanov's texture_nets.
+The code is partialy based on Dmitry Ulyanov's texture_nets.

 This repo is made freely available to academic and non-academic entities for non-commercial purposes such as academic research, teaching, scientific publications.